tigera-solutions/cc-eks-compliance-workshop/2. Policies/readme.md

 ## PCI Policy Testing

 To test, we'll use our MultiTool pods both inside of the 'hipstershop' namespace and in the default namespace.
 Before we can complete the testing from the default namespace, we'll have to apply a policy that allows egress traffic from the pods in the default namespace.
-This is because we're applying an egress policy in an earlier step, so now, if we don't allow it at some point it will be denied by default.
+This is because we're applying an egress policy in an earlier step, so now, if we don't allow it explicitly, the default deny will drop the traffic when it is enforced.
 To get around this we'll apply this policy:

 ```yaml
 kubectl apply -f -<<EOF